Frequently asked questions about the Victorian Homebuyer Fund

 - Not be a shareholder in any corporation (other than a public company) that owns any land in Australia or overseas.

-You must meet all of the above eligibility requirements and have an approved loan from a participating lender to be eligible for the Homebuyer Fund.
+You must meet all of the above eligibility requirements, have an approved loan from a participating lender and have sufficient funds to pay all acquisition costs associated with the purchase to be eligible for the Homebuyer Fund.
 Eligible participants must become registered owners of the property they buy.

 Read case studies about how the Homebuyer Fund works.